Tawe/personal-blog/content/technical-writings/Cursor AI Security - Deep Dive into Risk, Policy, and Practice.md

 ### 3. YOLO Mode Rewrite

-A new hire enables YOLO mode—Cursor's aggressive apply-changes feature—on a large monorepo containing both application code and deployment configurations.
+A new hire enables YOLO mode - Cursor's aggressive apply-changes feature - on a large monorepo containing both application code and deployment configurations.
 Without safeguards, Cursor rewrites deployment configuration files, injects a default admin password into a values file, and triggers a CI build that pushes changes directly to the staging environment.
 No review, no rollback plan, and minimal traceability.

 **Root Cause**: Agents with commit power and no review = risk.
 **Mitigation**: Block YOLO mode in production repos.